mind-network/mind-lake-sdk-typescript/tutorial/README.md

   - Local:   http://localhost:8002 (copied to clipboard)
   - Network: http://192.168.137.1:8002
 ```
+By default use 8000 as port number.
+But will auto increase port number if 8000 is used.
+You may see 8000 in your side.
+The example bellow 8002.
+Use the port number shown in your terminal.
 Open a browser and visit `http://localhost:8002`

 ### :art: 5.1 QuickStart